nckrse/netbox-kubernetes/README.md

 # netbox-kubernetes

-Kubernetes manifest resources for Netbox.  all images are pulled from docker hub.
-Netbox images pulled from https://hub.docker.com/r/ninech/netbox/
+Kubernetes manifest resources for Netbox.
+All images are pulled from docker hub.
+Netbox images pulled from the [community-maintained Docker Hub](https://hub.docker.com/r/netboxcommunity/netbox/).

 ## Quickstart on Minikube